dyzheng/abacus-develop/docs/advanced/input_files/input-main.md

 ### read_file_dir

 - **Type**: String
-- **Description**: Indicates the location of files, such as electron density (`SPIN1_CHG.cube`), required as a starting point.
+**Description**: The location of files required for restarting running of ABACUS, such as electron density (`SPIN1_CHG.cube`).
 For example, './' implies the file is located in the working directory.
 - **Default**: OUT.$suffix

 ### wannier_card